-- Minimum connection charges typically do not apply on NB-IoT, you're only charged for the data you use, with no rounding up to 1kB, 2kB for example like on traditional networks.
-However this is not a given so be sure to check.
+- Minimum connection charges typically do not apply on NB-IoT, you're only charged for the data you use, with no rounding up to 1kB, or 2kB for example like on traditional networks.
+However, this is not a given so be sure to check.

 We set up a Yabby GPS for 4 x Daily heartbeats.
 However as it is a GPS device, it periodically downloads satellite aiding data, which dramatically increases the overall data usage.